 <meta name=”description” content=”This would be where you’d place the description of your website.” />

-These are three simple ways to getting your site noticed by the search engines out there on the web.
-Now it’s time to check your site, view the source code, and make sure all those three tags are on each page.
+These are three simple ways to getting your website noticed by the search engines out there on the web.
+Now it’s time to check your website, view the source code, and make sure all those three tags are on each page.
 If not, that could be why no one is finding you online.
-Try implementing these simple pieces of code and I guarantee a significant jump in traffic on your site.
+Try implementing these simple pieces of code and I guarantee a significant jump in traffic on your website.